sairaghava7/FacialExpressions_to_emoji/README.md

 If you want to contribute to the dataset then please make a pull request.
 I will be more than happy to merge the present dataset with your dataset.
 Just make sure you have moved the contents of the new_dataset/ folder to the dataset/ folder before making a pull request.<br>
 If you can optimize the code then feel free to inform me.

-## How to cite
-Saha, D..
-(2018, May 9). emojify (Version 1). figshare. https://doi.org/10.6084/m9.figshare.6241934.v1.
-Turn your facial expression into an emoji
-"# FacialExpressions_to_emoji"